KirillTregubov/SoundInsights/docs/TechStack.md

 We also considered [Node JS](https://nodejs.org/en/) with [Typescript](https://www.typescriptlang.org/) but rejected it because it has less support for machine learning which will complicate our code.
 Another downside is that our backend team (Roger and Burt) in charge of handling the machine learning code is unfamiliar with Node JS and Typescript.

 ## Frontend
-We decided to use [React](https://reactjs.org/).<br>
+We decided to use [Vite](https://vitejs.dev/).<br>
 <br>
 Pros
 - Our code controls the entire frontend from page load onwards.
 Allows us to build dynamic UI components easier.
-- Better tooling to make UI.
+- Simpler than other JS frameworks.
 Will save us development time.
 - Our connection between frontend and backend is through REST API, so a separate language has very little drawback in middleware complexity.

 Cons
 - Development is more complicated now that we have 2 separate languages in our project.

 We also considered [Flask](https://flask.palletsprojects.com/en/2.2.x/) but rejected it because the only way we can build UI is by sending static HTML responses.
 We plan to have a few dynamic UI components in our app, so having control of UI on the client side is important to us.
-Although it was tempting to have the same language for both our frontend and backend codebases, the limitations of Flask as a frontend library was too much to justify using it over React.
+Although it was tempting to have the same language for both our frontend and backend codebases, the limitations of Flask as a frontend library was too much to justify using it over Vite.

 ## Container
 We decided to use [Docker](https://www.docker.com/).<br>